ExperTnot/gofile-uploader/README.md

 python gofile-uploader.py -df 1              # Delete by serial ID
 python gofile-uploader.py -df abc123-456     # Delete by file ID

-# Remove a category (with confirmation).
+# Remove a category (with confirmation and option to delete its files).
 Does not remove files from GoFile or the database jsut the category
-python gofile-uploader.py -rm Photos
+python -m gofile_uploader -rm some_category

+# Delete all files for a category (even if category was already removed)
+python -m gofile_uploader --purge-files some_category

+# Clean up all file entries for deleted categories
+python -m gofile_uploader --clear
 ```

 ## Configuration